 Now, this is admittedly a dramatic progression.
 But we’ve probably all caught ourselves in it at some point.

 Faith frees us from this tyrannical panic and burden to be perfect.
 We can entrust our future to God instead of our grades.
 Those educational attainments are important benchmarks and the work we do on our education is important.
 But our future success doesn’t depend on educational perfection today.
 So it’s okay to rest.
-Not only is it okay, it’s good to rest.
+Not only is it okay, it’s good.

 Resting in Dependence